NickvisionApps/libnick/README.md

 # libaura

+UNDER CONSTRUCTION

 A cross-platform base for native Nickvision applications